-Open Educational Resources (OERs) are teaching and learning materials that are freely available online to students, educators, and the general public.
-They include textbooks, quizzes, class exercises, videos, and other learning objects that have been openly licensed so that others can adopt or reuse this material for their own purposes.
+Open educational resources (OER) are teaching and learning materials that are freely available to students, educators, and the general public.
+They are openly licensed so that others can adopt or reuse this material for their own purposes.

-To be more specific, when we say that OERs are openly licensed, we mean that they can be retained, reused, revised, remixed, and redistributed.
+To be more specific, when we say that OER are openly licensed, we mean that they can be retained, reused, revised, remixed, and redistributed.
 In practice this means:

-Not all, but many creators of OERs choose to apply licenses indicating how others can use their work.
+Not all, but many creators of OER choose to apply licenses indicating how others can use their work.
 Most commonly used are Creative Commons licenses, or a set of statements that indicate the author's wishes when it comes to citing their work, using it for commercial purposes, adapting it, and redistributing it.
-The OER community encourages open licenses to allow OERs to grow and improve over time while being used in local settings.

 Six Creative Commons licenses are frequently used by creators of OER.
 These licenses indicate whether authors want to allow their material to be used for commercial purposes, modified, or redistributed.